tuananh/jenkins-shared-libraries-tips/README.md

 wrapper script does not seem to be touching the log file
 ```

 The fix here is simple.
-You just have to use `--ignore-path /busybox` flag and then the wrapper script will work like it supposes too.
+You just have to use `--ignore-path=/busybox` flag and then the wrapper script will work like it supposes too.

 Refs: